fdev31/zicbee-workshop/docs/source/user_manual.rst

 If you installed zicbee-mplayer (or vlc or gst), then you can use this device to play music too.
-If you want to use your own player with zicbee, just :ref:`search` the database and request some playlist (m3u) output !
+If you want to use your own player with zicbee, just :ref:`searchcmd` the database and request some playlist (m3u) output !

 Open your web browser, point `http://localhost:9090/` and you should see some graphics.